armedev/scraper/README.md

-### scraper
+# scraper
-## this scraper can be used web scraping when tha value in the scrape.js is replaced by your required url
+## this scraper can be used for web scraping, when tha VALUE in the scrape.js is replaced by your required url